 NFIP flood insurance policyholders are encouraged to apply for FEMA disaster assistance when there is an official Presidential Disaster Declaration (check to see if there's an official declaration).
-See below for more information about how FEMA disaster aid may be able to help pay for some things, like temporary housing, that your flood policy does not cover.
-You can also visit FEMA for a complete list of disaster support services.
+See below for more information about how to register for federal disaster assistance.

 Register for Disaster Assistance

 The National Flood Insurance Program's (NFIP) policies do not cover additional living expenses.
 However, flood insurance policyholders could be found eligible for federal disaster assistance which can help pay for things like temporary housing assistance or other needs.
 The only way to know if you are eligible for this assistance is to apply.
 Learn more.

 - Learn more about various forms of federal disaster aid and register online, at disasterassistance.gov.

 - Policyholders without internet access can check their eligibility for disaster assistance by calling 1-800-621-3362 (Multilingual operators are available press 2 for Spanish).

 - Disaster assistance applicants who use TTY, should call 1-800-462-7585 directly; for those who use 711 or Video Relay Service (VRS), call 1-800-621-3362.
 The toll-free telephone numbers will operate from 7 a.m. to 10 p.m.
 (EDT) daily.

 Learn about reporting disaster fraud.